developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 Enterprise Browser 1.5 comes with a new look and feel, including new logos and splash screens.
 On the inside, EB 1.5 offers support for Android 5.0 Lollipop on new and existing Zebra devices, and a range of additional new features for Android and Windows Mobile/CE devices.

 ####Zebra Device Support
 * TC70 and TC75 with Android Lollipop
 * WT6000 with Android Lollipop
 * MC40 with Android Lollipop
 * MC67 with Android KitKat
-  * WorkAbout Pro 4 with Windows Embedded Handheld 6.5
+* WorkAbout Pro 4 with Windows Embedded Handheld 6.5 - _WAP4 WEH-3.0.1 BSP and above_
+* Omnii XT15 with Windows CE 6.0 - _Omnii CE-12.2 BSP and above_
-  * Omnii XT15 with Windows CE 6.0 and Embedded Handheld 6.5
+* Omnii XT15 with Windows Embedded Handheld 6.5 - _Omnii WEH-8.2 BSP and above_
-  * VH10 with Windows CE 6.0
+* VH10 with Windows CE 6.0 - _Omnii CE-12.2 BSP and above_
 * RS6000, RS4000 and RS507 ring scanners for use with WT6000

 [See all supported devices](../about#mobile)